 EXCEPT, they are small in size and full of calories which is why dieters tend to avoid pistachios or other nuts.
 Here is the current nutritional information on pistachios:

-Yes, for 20 pistachios (shelled or unshelled), you get a bunch of important nutrients and fat.
-But how much fat?
+Yes, for 30 pistachios (in-shelled or shelled), you get a bunch of important nutrients and healthy fat for quality calories.
+But how many calories?

 He fed a study group of humans pistachios and then checked their (you guessed it!) feces to see how much of the pistachio was essentially left over (did not make it into the blood stream).